transitland/www-transit-land/documentation/datastore/schedules.md

 | `trip`                     | String | Trip identifier | [on trip '03SFO11SUN'](http://transit.land/api/v1/schedule_stop_pairs?trip=03SFO11SUN) |
 | `bbox`                     | Lon1,Lat1,Lon2,Lat2 | Origin Stop within bounding box | [in the Bay Area](http://transit.land/api/v1/schedule_stop_pairs?bbox=-123.057,36.701,-121.044,38.138)

+Note: When you query `schedule_stop_pair`, the origin and destination must be directly connected without any stops between them.
+For example, you can query stops that are next to each other or are coupled as an express route.
+To find all the trips that travel between certain stops, use the [Mapzen Turn-by-Turn API](https://mapzen.com/documentation/turn-by-turn/api-reference/) with multimodal costing, which can extract the intermediate stops and do route planning.

 ## Response format

 ```json